STATEMENT 2017 – MODERN SLAVERY ACT 2015 - CONVATEC GROUP PLC

 During 2017, ConvaTec formed a cross-functional Human Rights Steering Committee which reports to the Corporate Responsibility Committee of the Board (“the CR Committee”).
-The Steering Committee meets quarterly and is currently starting the process of reviewing our current policy approach to human rights.
+The Steering Committee meets regularly and is currently starting the process of reviewing our current policy approach to human rights.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 We evaluate prospective suppliers to ConvaTec through a business review focused on the quality of the product manufactured, the standard of documentation in place and other performance indicators.
 We also carry out various types of audits and performance evaluations, including assessments of compliance with relevant regulations.
 We aim to generate a global heat map for labour risks, including the risks of human trafficking and slavery.
 All new suppliers receive, and are required to acknowledge through signature, the Supplier Code (see above).